 Essential Links Relating To ‘Can I Claim Compensation if Not Wearing A Seatbelt?’

 Finally, now that you’ve completed the main part of this guide, we’ve provided some more useful guides, links, and resources below.

 Seat Belt Law – All of the information you’ll need, from the UK government, surrounding driver responsibility and seat belt law.

 Whiplash Injuries – This guide from the NHS explains what to do if you suffer whiplash.
 It covers the symptoms, diagnosis and treatment options.

 Motor Insurers Bureau (MIB) – This guide explains when you could claim compensation if you’re involved in a hit and run accident or if the other driver is uninsured.

 Road Traffic Accident Claims – In this guide, you’ll find information about more general road traffic accidents that don’t necessarily involve any form of contributory negligence.

 Fatal Accident Compensation – If a loved one is fatally injured in a road traffic accident, you might find this guide helpful.
 It explains the process for claiming on their behalf.

-Passenger Accident Claims – If you’re unclear how to claim compensation if you are injured in a car accident as a passenger, then you might find this guide useful.
+Passenger Accident Claims – If you’re unclear how to claim compensation if you suffer an injury in a car accident as a passenger, then you might find this guide useful.